fys4220/fys4220.github.io/fys4220-jbook/part-exercises/exercises_memory_mapped_sw.md

 Recompile the Quartus project to generate a new programming file with the updated system.

 ## Updating the BSP
 Whenever the hardware description of the microcontroller system is modified, the corresponding board support package must also be updated to reflect these change.
-This can be done by regenerating the BSP project using the command demonstrated in {numref}`embedded-bsp`.
+This can be done by regenerating the BSP project using the command demonstrated in {ref}`embedded-bsp`.
 Navigate to the *software* folder and type:

 ```
 $ nios2-bsp hal app_bsp ../quartus/nios2_system.sopcinfo